How To Use Fabric To Make Your Own Curtains

 5) The Hems

 Undo the side hems at the bottom of the curtain and then continue with completing the main hem.
 Maneuver the lining so that it is 2 ½ centimetres shorter than your curtain and trim off any excess before sewing the hem by hand.
-If you want to make something extra special - perhaps you want coloured lining or a patterned curtain fabric, look for curtain fabrics online where the choice is at its most extensive.
+If you want to make something extra special - perhaps you want coloured lining or a patterned curtain fabric, look for curtain fabric online where the choice is at its most extensive.

 Related Fabric Collections